garrandall/popular-music-data/tracks/what-a-woman-in-love-won-t-do-sandy-posey.md

 Underneath my masters kiss?
 Could it be that I'm leaving
 Or being untrue too, like you?
-Lord what a woman in love wont do
+Lord what a woman in love won't do
 Whoo oo oo oohoo
-In love wont do
+In love won't do
 Whoo oo oo oohoo
-In love wont do
+In love won't do